annikakumar/pythonSubmission/README.md

 The rules are decribed here : http://www.vankoningsveld.de/index.php?page=hectoc

 The author is not a fan of documenting self explanatory code.
-As there are however some places which could be more tested and simplified, do not hesitate to contact the author if there are any questions or suggestions whatsoever: annika.c.kumar@gmail.com
+As there are however some places which could be more tested and simplified, do not hesitate to contact the author if there are any questions or suggestions whatsoever

 Furthermore, to have the best (coloured) - experience, you can run the script e.g. from a js shell (for example in the bash of git for windows)